CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/MyLearning.md

 ## Authentication

-Authentication is made with email and activation code.
+Authentication uses email and activation code.

 *\* Authentication with SAML certificates is not supported by the application.*